sxjack/uav_electronic_ids/esp32_rid/README.md

 # ESP32 Direct Remote ID

+The following instructions are for a remote ID that will transmit opendroneid Bluetooth 4 and WiFi beacon.

 ## Bill of Material

 * ESP32 Dev Module, you need one that has RX2 & TX2 available.